EyeSeeTea/d2-docker/README.md

 _If only one d2-docker container is active, you can omit the image name._

-### Export a DHIS2 instance to a file
+### Export a DHIS2 container instance to a file

-You can export all the images needed by d2-docker to a single file.
+You can export all the images needed by d2-docker to a single file, ready to distribute.

 Note that you must commit any changes first, since this will export images, not containers.